lit/lit.dev/packages/lit-dev-content/site/docs/tools/publishing.md

 ### Don't bundle, minify, or optimize modules

 Bundling and other optimizations are application concerns.
-Bundling a reusable component before publishing to npm can also introduce multiple versions of Lit (and other packages) into your users' application since npm can't deduplicate the packages.
+Bundling a reusable component before publishing to npm can also introduce multiple versions of Lit (and other packages) into a user's application since npm can't deduplicate the packages.
 This causes bloat and may cause bugs.

 Optimizing modules before publication may also prevent application-level optimizations.